treyzania/resbuntu8/README.md

 # Resbuntu 17

-This is the project for Resbuntu 17, based on Ubuntu 17.04.
+This is the project for Resbuntu 17, based on Xubuntu 17.04.